senthalan2/rn-initapp-javascript-template/README.md

   #### Android

   In Android, Bootsplash Command generated the all assets required for splashscreen, and this template have bootsplash setup for android.
-So, No           additional Steps needed for Android.
+So, No           additional steps needed for Android.

   #### IOS